Toolkit blueprint on collaborative interventions

 Noticing & Taking care for your hive in one go: Invite participants to a meal to get to know each other better!
 (1.5 h)

 What better way to discuss food an pollinators then by sharing a meal… with pollinators.
-This is the idea behind the pollinators picnic, where participants literally invite insects to the table to eat together.
-Additionally, eating together is a very powerful social ritual, so it’s a good way to further get to know each other, which is important for the next stages which include more substantial collaboration.
+This is the idea behind the >pollinators picnic, where participants literally invite insects to the table to eat together.
+Additionally, eating together is a very powerful social ritual, so it’s a good way to further get to know each other.
+This is important for the next stages which include more substantial collaboration.
 Finally, it’s also an opportunity for the farmers to share some of their produce.
-Lunch directly after the guided tour also lets participants rest and recover energy after the more difficult work afterwards.
+Lunch directly after the guided tour also lets participants rest and recover energy before the more cognitively demanding work afterwards.

 Sense making: Let others make sense of it!
 (0.5h)